-260. In July 2016, ISIL claimed responsibility for an attack that led to the highest death toll in any terrorist attack in Bangladesh.
-However, Bangladesh disputed the claim and stated that a banned, local extremist group, Jamaat-ul-Mujahideen, had been responsible and an investigation revealed that the attackers were all Bangladeshi nationals.
+225. In July 2016, ISIL claimed responsibility for an attack that led to the highest death toll in any terrorist attack in Bangladesh.
+However, Bangladesh disputed the claim and stated that a banned local extremist group, Jama'at-ul-Mujahideen, had been responsible and an investigation revealed that the attackers were all Bangladeshi nationals.

-- 261. Sri Lanka experienced a series of attack in April 2019.
-Three luxury hotels in Colombo were attacked by suicide bombers and three churches in different cities were attacked during Easter service.
-More than 250 dead were killed and 500 wounded.
-The coordinated nature of the attacks, as well as the amount of explosives used and discovered afterwards, led Sri Lanka to conclude that the attacks had been pre-planned and well-financed.
-ISIL claimed credit for the acts, but Sri Lanka stated they had been perpetrated by radicalized individuals associated with the National Thoweed Jaamat (NTJ). - 262.
-Maldives has also experienced ISIL-linked attacks.
-In February 2020, three foreign nationals were stabbed in Hulhumale.
-A local group, the "al-Mustaqim Media", branded themselves as soldiers of ISIL in the Maldives and claimed responsibility for the stabbings.
-In April 2020, seven small boats were set on fire in the harbour of Mahibadhoo island in central Maldives.
+226. Sri Lanka experienced a series of attacks in April 2019.
+Three luxury hotels in Colombo were attacked by suicide bombers and three churches in different cities were attacked during Easter services.
+More than 250 people were killed and 500 wounded.
+The coordinated nature of the attacks, as well as the amount of explosives used and discovered afterwards, led Sri Lanka to conclude that the attacks had been pre-planned and well financed.
+ISIL claimed credit for the acts, but Sri Lanka stated that they had been perpetrated by radicalized individuals associated with the National Towheet Jama'at group.

+227. Maldives has also experienced ISIL-linked attacks.
+In February 2020, three foreign nationals were stabbed in Hulhumalé.
+A local group, the "Al-Mustaqim Media", branded themselves as soldiers of ISIL in Maldives and claimed responsibility for the stabbings.
+In April 2020, seven small boats were set on fire in the harbour of Mahibadhoo Island in central Maldives.
 ISIL claimed responsibility, reportedly as retaliation against government investigations into extremism and drug trafficking.
-Radicalization and recruitment to terrorism remain issues of high concern in Maldives. - 263.
-In the past five years, prior to July 2021, there have been many terrorist attacks throughout Afghanistan.
-Despite a political dialogue with the Taliban, the frequency of attacks by the Taliban and other groups active in Afghanistan has increased in the past year.
-Government officials, and especially those working in the justice sector, have been frequent targets.
-In February 2017, an ISIL suicide bomber attacked the Supreme Court, killing 21 people.
-In January 2021, two female judges working for the Supreme Court of Afghanistan were shot to death in Kabul, and in February
+Radicalization and recruitment to terrorism remain issues of high concern in Maldives.

+228. In the five years prior to July 2021, there had been many terrorist attacks throughout Afghanistan.
+Despite political dialogue with the Taliban, the frequency of attacks by the latter and by other groups active in Afghanistan increased in 2021.
+Government officials, especially those working in the justice sector, have been frequent targets.
+In February 2017, an ISIL suicide bomber attacked the Supreme Court of Afghanistan, killing 21 people.
+In January 2021, two female judges working for the Supreme Court were shot to death in Kabul, and in February 2021 another (male) judge was assassinated in Jalalabad.
+The situation in Afghanistan has remained evolving since August 2021, which also witnessed a suicide bombing at the international airport in Kabul.
-$^{70}\,$ Haqqani Network (Tae.012), Lashkar-E-Tayyiba (QDe.118), Jaish-I-Mohammed (QDe.019) and Harakat Ul-Mujahidin (QDe.008)

-2021 another judge was assassinated in Jalalabad.
-Situation in Afghanistan remained evolving since August 2021, which also witnessed the suicide bombing at the international airport in Kabul.

-- 264. Since the previous survey, terrorists and terrorist organizations in South Asia have relied predominantly on the Internet, particularly social media platforms, to recruit new followers and keep their members motivated.
+229. Since the previous survey, terrorists and terrorist organizations in South Asia have relied predominantly on the Internet, particularly social media platforms, to recruit new followers and keep their members motivated.
 Some have migrated to the dark web and encrypted platforms, creating additional difficulties for investigators and law enforcement officials.
-In December 2020, the eleventh issue of the pro-ISIL web magazine "Voice of Hind" was released on numerous websites.
+In December 2020, the eleventh issue of the pro-ISIL web magazine, Voice of Hind, was released on numerous websites.
 The magazine is intended to appeal to Muslims in the Indian subcontinent and beyond.
-The magazine featured an article allegedly written by ISIL supporters in Maldives that stressed the importance of encouraging and planning attacks in the West, as well as attacks targeting Westerners in Maldives and the State's military and police.
-The article also offered guidance on planning and claiming responsibility for attacks and argued that democracy and Islam are incompatible and provided justification for immolation as a form of execution. - 265.
-Many States of this subregion have large, informal and cash-based economies which have made them vulnerable to terrorism financing.
-Some States of this subregion (e.g., Afghanistan) are known hubs for large-scale narcotics trafficking which poses special challenges with respect to CFT.
+The magazine featured an article allegedly written by ISIL supporters in Maldives, who stressed the importance of encouraging and planning attacks in the West, as well as attacks targeting Westerners in Maldives and the State's military and police.
+The authors of the article also offered guidance on planning and claiming responsibility for attacks, argued that democracy and Islam were incompatible and provided justification for immolation as a form of execution.

+230. Many States of this subregion have large, informal and cash-based economies that have made them vulnerable to terrorism financing.
+Some States of the subregion, such as Afghanistan, are known hubs for large-scale narcotics trafficking, which poses special challenges with respect to countering the financing of terrorism.
 Narcotics production and trafficking, and the current and potential revenue streams that they provide to terrorist organizations, further complicate the security situation because they sustain the synergies that link terrorist groups and organized criminal groups.